rajeshelurii/Angular-Interview-Questions/README.md

 	- **@Inject**: This decorator is used for injecting dependencies in Angular.
 It tells Angular which dependency to inject into the constructor of a class.
 This is particularly useful when you want to provide a custom token or when you need to inject something that isn't a class.

 15. ### What is angular CLI?
-    Certainly!
-Here is a concise explanation of the Angular CLI suitable for an interview:

-### What is Angular CLI?

 	The Angular CLI (Command Line Interface) is a tool that helps developers create, manage, and build Angular applications efficiently.